HUmnanANirudh/Gsoc-Unikraft/Helloworld/README.md

 ### C Hello World (Static Binary)
 - Successfully compiled a static C binary and executed it on Unikraft
-- The program printed "Hello from Unikraft!" successfully
+- The program printed "Bye, World!" successfully

 ### C++ Hello World (Static Binary)
 - Similarly, the C++ version also worked once compiled as a static binary